melv80/kudos/README.md

 - more efficient handling of card imports / loading cards
 - LDAP login / auth
 - cards are beeing dedicated to user ids not just textual mentioned in the card

+### Not planned because it should not be performance or social media like
 - a like system for cards
 - reputation high score for people beeing thanked